yuegao04/docs/docs/application/service.md

 ## Service Orchestration

 Service orchestration is a way to deploy multiple services together.
 Through orchestration, service dependencies can be implemented.
 In the orchestration, service dependencies and service deployment order can be defined.
-Depending on service dependency definitions, Seal will automatically deploy services in the order of dependencies.
-For example, when cloning or deleting multiple services in bulk, Seal will automatically create or delete services according to the order of orchestration.
+Depending on service dependency definitions, Walrus will automatically deploy services in the order of dependencies.
+For example, when cloning or deleting multiple services in bulk, Walrus will automatically create or delete services according to the order of orchestration.

 ## Rollback Service